HarsH-hP/FIFA-Best-XI-using-Jupyter-Notebook/README.md

 # FIFA-Best-XI-using-Jupyter-Notebook
 A team is formed by predicting the strongest 11 players for the formation 4-1-2-1-2 using the Data-Set.
 Here the formation requires
 4-Defenders , 4-MidFielders and 2-Forwards with 1-GoalKeeper.
+The CSV File which is used for the project is also given in repository.

 DEFENDERS
 (1) LCB-Left Centre Back